itzshoaibmalik/Sobiflix/README.md

 # Sobiflix 🎬

-A modern streaming platform interface built with HTML, CSS, and JavaScript, powered by the TMDB API.
+A modern streaming platform interface built with HTML, CSS, and JavaScript.
 Sobiflix provides a Netflix-like experience for browsing movies, TV shows, and anime.

 ![Sobiflix Preview](preview.png)